massgov/mayflower/patternlab/docs/a11y-checklist/links.md

 <a name="text"></a>
 ### Text

-#### ➤➤ Is the label passed from field data such as node title or user input label?
+#### ➤➤ Is the label passed from field data such as the node title or a user input label?

 <!-- TODO: Need more info as actionable items. -->
 Not sure?
 Check the spec.